djsudduth/mindmap-markdown/README.md

 **Try to use the default file and settings to test this at first**

-Be aware that if you want to export directly to the Obsidian vault, just having an output path isn't enough since a canvas needs to know where the parent vault is located.
+Be aware that if you want to export directly to the Obsidian vault, just having an output path isn't enough since a canvas needs to know where the parent vault is located in order to map relative paths correctly.
 Be sure to set the parent vault name in `settings.cfg`  called `obsidian_vault_name`.
-If your vault is located `c:/Documents/Notes/MyVault` the vault name is just `MyVault`. `Mindmd` can then determine where the canvas, markdown files and media can go.
+If your vault is located `c:/Documents/Notes/MyVault` the vault name is just `MyVault`. `Mindmd` can then use the `output_path` to determine where the canvas, markdown files and media can go.

 You can also set the scale factor to widen or reduce the separation of nodes on the Canvas in `settings.cfg` using `canvas_scale`.
 Values of about 2.0 to 4.0 seem to work well.